Kj0ric/multicore-task-scheduler/README.md

 Modern computing systems increasingly rely on multi-core processors to enhance computational performance.
 However, efficiently distributing tasks across multiple cores presents significant challenges in load balancing, synchronization, and maintaining system efficiency.

 This simulator addresses these challenges by implementing an advanced task scheduling mechanism that dynamically balances workloads while minimizing performance overhead.
+Please refer to the [report](/report.pdf) document for more in-depth explanation.

 ## Table of Contents
 - [Concurrent Queue Design](#concurrent-queue-design)